ioam/svn-history/README.txt

 are released.

-The Topographica software code and documentation are copyright 2005-2007 James A. Bednar, Jan Antolik, Christopher Ball, Yoonsuck Choe, Julien Ciroux, Judah B. De Paula, Foivos Demertzis, Veldri Kurniawan, Judith Law, Alan Lindsay, Louise Mathews, Lewis Ng, Christopher Palmer, Ruaidhri Primrose, Jefferson Provost, Tikesh Ramtohul, Yiu Fai Sit, Stuart Wilson, and Roger Zhao.
+The Topographica software code and documentation are copyright 2005-2008 James A. Bednar, Jan Antolik, Christopher Ball, Yoonsuck Choe, Julien Ciroux, Judah B. De Paula, Foivos Demertzis, Kateryna Gerasymova, Veldri Kurniawan, Judith Law, Alan Lindsay, Louise Mathews, Lewis Ng, Christopher Palmer, Ruaidhri Primrose, Jefferson Provost, Tikesh Ramtohul, Yiu Fai Sit, Stuart Wilson, and Roger Zhao.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as